 The SLN is a consortium of SUNY campuses who have joined together to offer graduate and undergraduate courses on-line.
 Credits earned in the program may be transferable, for all matriculated students, check with your advisor prior to registration.
 Call 800-875-6269, or visit the SUNY Learning Network Website for more information.

-In order to register at Manhattanville College, you must be a matriculated student at Purchase College and be registered for at least three credits offered by Purchase.
+In order to register at Manhattanville College, you must be a matriculated student at Purchase College and be registered for at least twelve credits offered by Purchase.
+Request permission to enroll in these courses at the Registrar’s Office.
+Only ten students will receive permission each semester.

 Degree Progress Report